darvil82/lanat-docs/Lanat/topics/Argument-options.md

+## Unique

+Specifies that this argument has priority over other arguments, even if they are required.
+This means that if an argument in a command is set as required, but one argument with unique was used, then the unused required argument will not throw an error.

+> Note that if a unique argument is used, no other argument will be allowed to be used.

+As an example, arguments like `--help` or `--version` are usually marked as unique, since they are expected to be used alone and not with other arguments.
+It also doesn't matter if some other required arguments are not provided.

 ## Prefix

 The prefix is the character that precedes the argument's name in the command line input.
 It must be a value defined in